Bret Morrison: Career

+Death

 In 1974 Morrison was living in Palm Springs, California.
 At age 66, Morrison died of a heart attack.
 He was found slumped over the steering wheel of his parked car on a Hollywood street where he had stopped for shopping after taping an episode of Heartbeat Theater.
 It was believed 107-degree temperatures in a Southern California heat wave may have prompted Morrison's heart attack.